miekg/dinit/README.md

   multiplied my `maxproc`, typical values are 0.5 or 1.0.
 When 0.0 `dinit` will not set GOMAXPROCS by itself.
 If GOMAXPROCS is *already* set in the environment this does nothing.
 * `start`: run a command when starting up.
 On any failure, `dinit` exits.
+The complete command must be given as one string, enclosed with quotes.
 * `stop`: run command on exit.
+The complete command must be given as one string, enclosed with quotes.
 * `timeout`: time in seconds before SIGKILL is send after the SIGTERM has been sent.
+* `primary`: consider all commands primary; if one of them dies take down the other processes.

+## Examples

+Start "sleep 2" with `dinit`, but before you do run `sleep 1`:

+    % ./dinit -start "/bin/sleep 1" -r "/bin/sleep" "2"
+    2015/07/29 21:49:04 dinit: pid 16759 started: [/bin/sleep 2]
+    2015/07/29 21:49:06 dinit: pid 16759, finished: [/bin/sleep 2] with error: <nil>
+    2015/07/29 21:49:06 dinit: all processes exited, goodbye!

 ## See Also